 With the advent of modern-day cloud infrastructure, many business-critical applications like databases, ERPs, Marketing applications have all moved to the cloud.
 With this, most of the business-critical data now reside in the cloud.
 Now that all the business data resides on the cloud, companies need a data warehouse that can seamlessly store the data from all the different cloud-based applications.
-Enter – Cloud Data Warehouse.
+This is where Cloud Data Warehouse comes into the picture.

-This post aims to help you understand what is a cloud data warehouse, its evolution and need.
+This post aims to help you understand what is a cloud data warehouse, its evolution, and its need.
 Here are the key things that this post covers:

 - Benefits of Cloud Data Warehouse

 - Top 5 Cloud Data Warehouse Services

 - How to Choose the Right Cloud Data Warehouse?

 - Cloud Data Warehouse Automation – What you need to know

 A data warehouse is a repository of the current and historical information that has been collected.
 The data warehouse is an information system that forms the core of an organization’s business intelligence infrastructure.
 It is a Relational Database Management System (RDBMS) that allows for SQ-like queries to be run on the information it contains.